Union Pacific's Final Four

 These four units had larger radiators (an extra standard radiator core, at 27-1/2 inches long) and two-speed radiator fans.

-The tests lasted only one year, after which all four units were returned, at EMD's expense, to standard SD40-2 configuration, except for the extra length in their carbodies.
-A retired test engineer at UP told researchers that since EMD paid for the test program, UP does not have any mechanical department records, other than correspondence between EMD and UP setting up the special one-year test.
+The tests lasted only one year, after which all four units were returned, at EMD's expense, to standard SD40-2 configuration, except for the longer radiators and extra length in their carbodies.
+A retired test engineer at UP told researchers that since EMD paid for the test program, UP does not have any mechanical department records, other than correspondence between EMD and UP setting up the special one-year test, and these documents were only found on archived microfilm.

 Not Super Series